 8. Face Masks

-A face mask prevents this heat from escaping and therefore keeps the face and the whole body warmer.
-Keep in mind that the elderly do not replace lost heat efficiently and preventing heat loss is therefore critical.
+A face mask prevents this heat from escaping and keeps the face and the whole body warmer.
+Remember that the elderly do not replace lost heat efficiently, and preventing heat loss is therefore critical.

 Layering garments is another good way to keep the elderly warm during winter.
 Always ensure that an extra sweater or jacket is available.
 Remember that you can always remove layers if you start getting too hot.